SAP/fundamental-tools/doc/app.md

 Pattern based apps solve complex problems by re-usable patterns, rather than using complex frameworks.

+The design is very low-code, by factors less than anything similar.
+There are no frameworks in between you and your application.
+What remains are problem-solving code-patterns and basic programming skills, you can start with.
+First applying patterns of others, then modifying them and finally building your own.
+With some knowledge of ABAP, or JavaScript or both.
+ABAP developers describe the approach as "ABAP driven", Web developers as "Web driven".
+Easy to try, no matter of background.

 Apps comprise of four levels (JavaScript or JS stands for TypeScript or EcmaScript):

 - ABAP API exposed as a set of remote-enabled Function Modules (RFMs)
 - Java/NodeJS/Python app server, like express, Flask, Jetty etc., mapping ABAP API to server routes
 - JS View Model, consuming server routes (browser)
 - HTML or JS View, rendering the View Model

 Let have a look into technical landscape and build these four layers, with the little help of `abap` cli tool: